-On Monday 14 July, the ZERO Institute was delighted to host over 30 Year 12 students from across the country for the inaugural Oxford ZERO Carbon Day.
+On Monday 14 July 2025, the ZERO Institute was delighted to host over 30 Year-12 students from across the country for the inaugural Oxford ZERO Carbon Day, in partnership with the Department of Engineering Science, the Department of Materials and St. Anne’s College.

 The Oxford ZERO Carbon Day gave participants a taster of studying at the University of Oxford, and a unique opportunity to interact informally with Oxford academics, researchers and other students, with a multidisciplinary lens on zero-carbon energy across STEM and social sciences.